bgamari/ghc-wiki-import/commentary/compiler/backend-opt.md

-This page gathers together a list of ideas for improving the backend of the compiler.
+This page gathers together a list of ideas and plans for improving the backend of the compiler.
 Any progress made will also be noted here.

 ### Removal of Proc Point Analysis